 Whilst the narrative features many of the classic film noir motifs, The Third Man also subverts the narrative into a playful game where the city becomes as much, if not more, of an essential character as those that inhabit it.

 You can see why The Third Man has become a classic.
-It is an early example of how harmonisation of narrative and visuals can create something significantly innovative for its time.
-Intriguing, haunting and satisfying for any cinephile to watch – it will leave you remembering why you love movies so much.
+It is an early example of how harmonization of narrative and visuals can create something significantly innovative for its time.
+Intriguing, haunting, and satisfying for any cinephile to watch – it will leave you remembering why you love movies so much.